benjaminmao123/CS100/Assignments/Assignment_4/README.md

 > $ bin/rshell <br/>

 ## Summary
-BJShell is a custom linux shell that takes in inputs from the command line and runs the command.
+RShell is a custom linux shell that takes in inputs from the command line and runs the command.

 Our current implementation supports the commands:
 - **Connectors:**